20 Winter Camping Tips to Keep You Warm Year Round

 4. Take extra blankets

 You can never have too many blankets when you’re camping in the colder months.
-They’re useful for throwing on the ground as extra sleeping insulation, layering up when you’re relaxing on the campsite and even for taking out on walks to throw down for somewhere to sit.5.
+They’re useful for throwing on the ground as extra sleeping insulation, layering up when you’re relaxing on the campsite and even for taking out on walks to throw down for somewhere to sit.

 Tight clothing can reduce circulation, which will make you feel cold quickly.
 Instead of bundling up tightly, wear layers made up of materials designed to keep you warm.
 Thermal base layers are a great idea as well as items made from wool, silk and polyester.
 Down is a good option for jackets, but it’s not waterproof.
+View our waterproof jacket recommendations.

 6. Keep your shoes inside

 It may seem unproductive to open your vents in cold weather, but the added airflow will reduce condensation, which could lead to damp conditions.
+You’re much more likely to remain warm when you’re dry so keeping moisture at bay should be your top priority.

 8. Stay dry